iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___2.2/report.md

 > Location tracker doesn't work<br> :date: __2020-08-19 17:52:53__

 > Location has never worked even though all settings and permissions have been done.
 My phone with Google maps me correctly on the few occasions I went out, so I know the phone functions work .
 What is the problem with this?<br> :date: __2020-08-17 20:09:30__

-> The location is not accurate most of the time.
-And everytime I try to submit how I feel today, I get an error.
-I wish it would let you edit the location<br> :date: __2020-08-06 13:28:54__